Dr. Susan Gelman Conceptual Development Lab

 Dr. Ioulia Kovelman Language and Literacy Lab

 Dr. Kovelman is a developmental cognitive neuroscientist, and an Associate Professor of Psychology, interested in how bilingual children learn language and literacy.
 Her research program includes both behavioral as well as brain imaging studies of language and literacy acquisition, in typically developing children, as well as children with learning difficulties.
+Her lab uses fNIRS (functional near-infrared spectroscopy) neuroimaging for a lot of the research projects.

 Dr. Felix Warneken Social Minds Lab